 The aim is to create a flexible performance (in format, duration, and set) to meet children in different contexts and locations: institutions, living rooms, gardens… The episodic format, the adaptable setting (an expandable textile map that functions both as a stage, backdrop, backstage, and support for the stories), and the narrative structure of the saga (many narratives cohabiting to form a larger one) will allow us to keep the work alive and stay in the position of researchers.

 As queers, we feel we are constantly negotiating with society on how (visible) we should be, what to base our family values on and when to go with the flow and when to be (an) alternative.
 Can queerness be thought of as an attitude towards life and creative processes rather than an identified style or a diversity policy checkbox?
 Can we formulate with this process political questions without stating their politicalness as a subject matter?

 Myra Hird writes in her essay Animal Trans: “In most cultures, and for most people, nonhuman animals are symbolic.
 It matters less how non-human animals behave, and more how we think they behave.
 Nonhuman animals exemplify human-animal qualities like the family, fidelity, selfless care for young, and perhaps above all, sex complementary (that feminine and masculine are categorically different and complementary) ” We then wonder: what about ‘against nature’ nonhuman animals' behaviors?
 With this work we want to address non-human animal behaviors that do not exemplify normative human qualities.
 This is a challenge, given the anthropomorphic tendencies of the medium of puppetry.
 How to let things express themselves instead of making them speak on our behalf?

-The performance is co-funded by the Norwegian Art Council, supported by the Fund for Performing Artists and co-produced by Grenland Friteater (NO) and PAF - Performing Arts Forum (FR)
+The performance is co-funded by the Norwegian Art Council, supported by the Fund for Performing Artists and co-produced by DAVVI (NO) Grenland Friteater (NO) and PAF - Performing Arts Forum (FR)